Dandush03/Microvers-RoR-Capstone/README.md

 - Hat tip to anyone whose code was used
 - Special to Gregoire Vella for his [Awesome](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details) Design
 - Thanks to Microverse for it Support!
-- Special thanks to the learnenought.com
+- Special thanks to learnenought.com

 ---